TimCve/SystemZero/README.md

 ### Dependencies for building from source

-`bash, gcc, nasm, make, (optionally virtualbox to convert .bin drive to .vmdk)`
+`bash, gcc, nasm, gnu make, gnu ld, (optionally virtualbox to convert .bin drive to .vmdk)`

 To build, simply run this command in the project root:
 `./automake`